 🩺 Health Effects Related to Common Well Water Problems

-The health effects of drinking water from a private well can vary widely depending on the well water quality.
-Below, I’ve listed some common health effects associated with well water, and which contaminants cause these effects.
+Here are some of the possible health effects associated with well water, and which contaminants cause these effects.

 Gastrointestinal Illness – Microorganisms Like Bacteria

-Gastrointestinal illnesses, characterized by vomiting, diarrhea, abdominal discomfort, loss of appetite, and nausea, are most commonly caused by drinking water contaminated with microorganisms like harmful bacteria (e.g. E. Coli).
-Symptoms take between 1 hour and 3 days to present themselves after drinking bacteria-contaminated water.
+Gastrointestinal illnesses, which cause vomiting, diarrhea, abdominal discomfort, loss of appetite, and nausea, are caused by drinking water contaminated with microorganisms like harmful bacteria (e.g. E. Coli).
+Symptoms appear between 1 hour and 3 days after drinking bacteria-contaminated water.
 Gastrointestinal illness typically lasts up to 10 days.

 Cancer – Arsenic and Radionuclides